Gnosder/Gaming/Fugue Wrath/Fugue Game/Session notes.md

 Shreiker
     HP 1, def 17, armor 0
     att 16 x3, 4 damage (add all damage for the purpose of armor)

+10/1/1190
+Sephirot is gone.
+The Wrath is fading.
+Gaxton holds a celebration for the heroes who defeated sephirot and saved the realm (Most didn't know there was a problem).
+The dwarves of the Frayed Mountain Celebrate.
+The mutants of Hollowed Bastion send an envoy to gaxton (since the Hive are gone).
+The chateu is doing well.
+Lots of Fish.
+Party!
+10 year time jump follows.
+Wrath has dried up, mostly.
+The nature of magic has changed since most of the magic that was used had been warped by sephirot.